spayder/go-handler-test/README.md

-# An example how to test http handler in Go
+# An example how to test http handlers in Go

 ## Two approaches
 1. with new server